- How to give feedback that actually helps

 Feedback example: “Your collaboration with the marketing team on the recent campaign was excellent.
 It showed great teamwork.”

-Why it’s effective: This feedback highlights and reinforces behaviors that led to team success, promoting a collaborative work culture.
+Why it’s effective: This feedback highlights and reinforces behaviors that led to team performance, promoting a collaborative work culture.

 Future development